 No Pool Table • No Live Music • No Bok Choy

-Battery Point: The Chocolate Reward
+Battery Point: Chocolate Reward

 Personally, drinking is not my reward of choice for a stroll around Battery Point.
 Yep, you guessed it, chocolate is the go for me.
 I came across a great little milk bar in Hampden Road that offered more chocolate and lollies than milk.
-(Yes!)
 The shop assistant was kind enough to check the ingredients in a sorbet ice-cream cone before I bought one for my son, so he gets bonus marks for that.

 If you happen to head to Hobart between Sunday and Friday, don’t fret about missing the chocolate boat.
 The permanent shops in the converted sandstone factory buildings include a gourmet chocolate shop that sells treats for kids of all ages.
 So you can visit Battery Point on any fine day and be confident that you have history, a walking tour and chocolate definitely covered.